mattdooman/mattdooman.github.io/_posts/2014-07-15-wholesome.markdown

 ---
 layout: default
-modal-id: 4
+modal-id: 5
-date: 2014-07-15
+date: 2022-05-01
 img: Wholesomememe.png
 alt: image-alt
-project-date: April 2014
+project-date: May 2022
 client: Start Bootstrap
-category: Web Development
+category: Social Media
-description: I ran the wholesome memes twitter account.
-When I started, it had 300,000 followers which I have now raised to 3 million followers.
+description:  I managed the Wholesome memes Twitter page.
+The page had 300,000 followers when I started, and I have raised that number to n 3 million.
 I created and curated memes, liked comments and answered direct messages.
-In addition, I made TikToks for the channel which culminated in 100,000 views each and did live videos on periscope.
+I also created TikToks, each of which has an average of 100,000 views